 - Users – Kentico's ASP.NET Identity integration for MVC projects was tightly coupled with the default Kentico.Membership.User class.
 Any changes to the User class (e.g., added custom properties or additional logic) required a full re-implementation of the entire ASP.NET Identity integration.
 The hotfix expands the Kentico membership API by introducing the KenticoUserManager, KenticoUserStore, and KenticoSignInManager types, which allow developers to seamlessly integrate custom user types derived from the default Kentico.Membership.User class.
 If you wish to extend the default User object when working with Kentico's Identity integration, use the new types with the Kentico prefix in your application's code instead of the original non-prefixed types.
 These types accept a generic parameter that specifies the type of the user class.
 See Adding custom fields to users for more information and examples.

 General – When the Kentico application was hosted behind a proxy server or some other service that masks the application's original domain (e.g., Azure Application Gateway), it generated certain requests with incorrect URLs.
 This caused errors in parts of the application (e.g., when uploading files into Media libraries).
 When hosting the Kentico application behind a proxy server, developers need to set the CMSUrlHost web.config key (added by the hotfix) to the host component of the proxy server's URL (omitting the port number, if specified) to ensure the application correctly generates request URLs.
-Please note that this configuration currently applies only for Portal Engine projects.

 For example, assuming the site is running behind the proxy server, add the CMSUrlHost key with the my.proxyserver.com value to the appSettings section of the Kentico project's web.config file:Setting the CMSUrlHost web.config key

 <add key="CMSUrlHost" value="my.proxyserver.com" />